 The Centers for Disease Control and Prevention estimates that 48 million Americans experience a food borne illness every year.
 Of these victims, 128,000 end up in the hospital and 3,000 die.

-It can be difficult to pinpoint the source of cross-contamination.
+So how does cross contamination occur?
+Well, it’s actually very difficult to pinpoint the source of cross-contamination.
 Instead of focusing on attacking the source, shifting attention to eliminate the source through prevention is often key to creating a successful food safety plan.
 While this approach specifically addresses Listeria, it seems to suggest a much broader application.